Paiam-Mog/Double-Life/README.md

 # Implemented Systems and Features
 Some of the systems and features that I have worked on or implemented during my time include:
- * Dialogue system that utilizes Scriptable Object assets stored in the project to allow for writers to quickly iterate on the dialogue without having to touch any code
+ * Dialogue Manager system that utilizes Scriptable Object assets stored in the project to allow for writers to quickly iterate on the dialogue without having to touch any code

 A build of the game can be downloaded on itch.io at this link: https://alextomkow.itch.io/double-life